anunnaki1202/Helium-Gravitational-Generator/README.md

 The system cyclically lifts a weight using helium buoyancy in an air-filled chamber and then allows the weight to fall by removing air from the chamber to create a vacuum.
 This cycle of lifting and falling converts gravitational potential energy into usable electrical energy through a generator..
 Here's a detailed description of what the simulation does:

+Two-Chamber Helium Gravitational Energy Generator System Objective
+The objective of this two-chamber system is to generate electrical energy by cyclically lifting and dropping weights using helium buoyancy and controlled pressure changes.
+By utilizing paired chambers with complementary air and vacuum cycles, the system improves efficiency by approximately 40%, as each chamber can partially vacuum the other when they’re at opposite stages.

 System Components
 Paired Helium Balloons with Attached Weights: